-(2) CEE commitment additions and the deferred FT premium additions resulted from the flow-through financing on November 18, 2021, as described above.
+(2) CEE commitment additions and the deferred FT premium additions resulted from the flow-through financings on September 29, 2022 and May 8, 2023, as described above.

 (3) CEE spending in period represents qualifying Canadian exploration expenditures incurred, which the Company had renounced or intended to renounce pursuant to the Income Tax Act of Canada.